fstirlitz/luaparse/README.md

 original bytestrings, values transformed in this way will have to be encoded in ISO-8859-1.

-Other solutions to this problem may be considered in the future.
-Some of them have been listed below, with their drawbacks:

-- A mode that instead treats the input as if it were decoded according to ISO-8859-1 (or [the `x-user-defined` encoding][x-user-defined]) and rejects code points that cannot appear in that encoding; may be useful for source code in encodings other than UTF-8
-  - Still tricky to get semantics correctly
-- Using an `ArrayBuffer` or `Uint8Array` for source code and/or string literals
-  - May fail to be portable to older JavaScript engines
-  - Cannot be (directly) serialised as JSON
-  - Values of those types are fixed-length, which makes manipulation cumbersome; they cannot be incrementally built by appending.
-  - They cannot be used as keys in objects; one has to use `Map` and `WeakMap` instead
-- Using a plain `Array` of numbers in the range [0, 256)
-  - Memory-inefficient
-  - May bloat the JSON serialisation considerably
-  - Cannot be used as keys in objects either
-- Storing string literal values as ordinary `String` values, and requiring that escape sequences in literals constitute well-formed UTF-8; an exception is thrown if they do not
-  - UTF-8 chauvinism; imposes semantics that may be unwanted
-  - Reduced compatibility with other Lua implementations
-- Like above, but instead of throwing an exception, ill-formed escapes are transformed to unpaired surrogates, just like Python's `surrogateescape` encoding error handler
-  - Destroys the property that `("\xc4" .. "\x99") == "\xc4\x99"`
-  - If the AST is encoded in JSON, some JSON libraries may refuse to parse it

 ### Custom AST

 The default AST structure is somewhat inspired by the Mozilla Parser API but